naraesk/plasma-docker/README.md

 # PLasma systemd Control

 This is a simple plasma applet for KDE Plasma 5 to control systemd services.
+It is not designed to be a complete user interface for systemd, but it provides an convenient way to start and stop selected services.

 ### Supported Features
 * start service (`sudo systemctl start SERVICE`)